tarunmangla/tarunmangla.github.io/_teaching/Holi24.md

 representation as well as benchmarking, robustness, and explainability of ML models.

+The objectives of the course are twofold: (1). provide an overview of key challenges and opportunities in integrating ML techniques into networking solutions; and (2).
+Gain hands-on experience by applying the concepts to real-world network datasets and understand the associated practical challenges.

 ## Prerequisites
 - COL334/672 or its equivalent
 - COL341 (Preferred)